celloward/blogger_2/README.md

   bundle install
   rails db:migrate
   ```
-  * From inside the cloned directory, run `rails server` to start the local webpage.
+  * To run the app locally enter `rails server` from the cloned directory.
-  * To run the app on the local server, type `localhost:3000` into an internet browser.
+  * To view the app in the browser, enter `localhost:3000` as the URL.

 ## Models
 The `articles` model is the hub around which the other models center.
-The `tag`, `comment`, and `attachemnt` models belong to it. `tags` utilize the `tagging` model to allow for reuse of tags for multiple articles.
+The `tag`, `comment`, and `attachment` models belong to it. `tags` utilize the `tagging` model to allow for reuse of tags for multiple articles.